-Further, nutritional supplements are expensive and Emerald Health's supplements are very expensive.
+Further, nutritional supplements are expensive and Emerald Health's supplements are at the highest end of the expensive supplement range.
 There is a wide range of prices for dietary supplements starting as low as \$0.01 per capsule.
-Comparatively, the top five (5) supplements noted in Worthly's list of "The Most Expensive Nutritional Supplements", https://worthly.com/most-expensive/expensive-nutritionalsupplements/, cost between \$0.52 per capsule upwards to, at most, \$0.67 per capsule.
-See Exhibit F for website screenshots and incorporated herein by reference, as well as for website screenshots of the most and least expensive supplements designated on Worthly's list for comparison.
+Comparatively, the top five (5) supplements noted in Worthly's list of "The Most Expensive Nutritional Supplements", https://worthly.com/most-expensive/expensive-nutritional-supplements/, cost between \$0.52 per capsule upwards to, at most, \$0.67 per capsule.
+See Exhibit F for website screenshots as well as for website screenshots of the most and least expensive supplements designated on Worthly's list for comparison, both of which are incorporated herein by reference.
 The most expensive goods associated with the Emerald Health Marks, for example, cost more than the most expensive supplement on Worthly's list at \$0.75 per capsule, with the cheapest goods associated with the Emerald Health Marks costing no less than \$0.60 per capsule.
 This makes Emerald Health's goods one of the most expensive dietary supplements on the market.
 Purchasers of costly products are classified as sophisticated.
 Jerome Gilson & Anne Gilson LaLonde, Trademark Protection and Practice § 5.08 (2004) (asserting that the courts classify sophisticated purchasers as having either "special training" or "purchas[ing] costly product"); McCarthy, supra at §§ 13.95-23.102 (identifying price, class of purchasers, and other factors relevant to the degree of consumer sophistication).
-Given the high cost of the goods associated with the Cited Marks, purchasers will spend greater time, attention, and/or care in deciding whether to make the purchase.
+Given the high cost of the supplements associated with the Cited Marks, purchasers will spend greater time, attention, and/or care in deciding whether to make the purchase.
 As such, consumers of the Cited Marks are sophisticated not only due to the high degree of care required in purchasing safe and effective supplements but also due to the high cost of the goods associated with the Cited Registrations.

-There is no realistic probability of a likelihood of confusion when the consumers of Applicant's Pharmaceuticals are sophisticated medical professionals and the expected cost of an application of injections of Applicant's Pharmaceuticals is hundreds if not a thousand dollars, and the consumers of the goods associated with the Cited Marks expend significant time and energy in deciding whether such a high cost product is the right choice for them.
+Consequently, there is no realistic probability of a likelihood of confusion when the consumers of Applicant's Pharmaceuticals are sophisticated medical professionals and the expected cost of an application of injections of Applicant's Pharmaceuticals is hundreds if not a thousand dollars, and the consumers of the supplements associated with the Cited Marks also expend significant time and energy in deciding whether such a high cost product is the right choice for them.